papiche/Astroport.ONE/README.md

 As a network engineer and system administrator committed to the Common Good, join us in constructing Astroport.ONE and shaping the future of secure and reliable distributed storage.

-**ZenCard Payment System: Empowering Transactions, Empowering Dreams**

-As blockchain makers, our ZenCard Payment System is not merely a crypto wallet; it's a game-changing payment card and terminal solution.
-Our controlled coin-emitting blockchain transfers 1 coin to your ZenCard per fiat money unit saved in the fiscal host.
-This unique approach makes blockchain accessible to everyone.

-Become a donor and a shareholder, receiving Coins equivalent to the Euros paid.
-Achieve a stable coin state of "1=1" through seamless transactions with a Host capable of sending and receiving Euros to users with zero fees, facilitated by PayPal integration.

-Activate your account on UPlanet, make donations to https://opencollective.com/made-in-zen, and receive encrypted wallets via email—printed in QRCode format for added security.
-Step into a future where financial transactions are commission-free, and data is securely stored across the cosmos.

 **Station Extra-Terrestre Astroport.ONE: Where Innovation Meets Tranquility**